TeamStroll/docs/versionControl/git.md

 > Pulling and merging tends to be much easier on using a graphical interface for resolving merge conflicts.
 We make use of [SourceTree](https://www.atlassian.com/software/sourcetree)

 Also, it is a good idea to set up aliases for these.
 For example, in my bash_profile, I set up an alias `gpo` for `git push -u origin master` - this saves typing.
 You can see some of mine [here](https://github.com/keldonia/Dotfiles).

+## Git Pulling and Merging

+Running `git pull origin [branch]` will fetch the most current version of the branch on the remote repository and then attempt to auto-merge this fetched branch with your current branch, with the most recent changes to a line considered to be the most truthy.
+This process can cause a merge conflict when the branch you are working on and the pulled branch have made changes to the same file.
+We will try to minimize these potential conflicts by working on different components and areas of the codebase.

+## Merge Conflicts

+Occasionally, despite our efforts, or due to necessity there will merge conflicts.
+You will see these once you attempt pull or merge these conflicting branches.
+To resolve these merge conflicts, you will need to follow several steps.
+The resolution of these merge conflicts will likely be easier if you are using [SourceTree](https://www.sourcetreeapp.com/download/), which will allow you choose which lines to keep via a GUI.

+If you are not using SourceTree follow these steps:
+1. You will want to run `git status` to see which files are in conflict.
+1. Go in and edit these files, you will typically see something like `<<<<<<HEAD`, some code `==========` some other code `[commit hash]>>>>>>>>`  You will need to manually diff the code between these two sections.
+1. If you need to remove any files run the command `git rm -f [file w/ path]` (such as `/client/bundle.js` and `/client/bundle.js.map`)
+1. Once you have finished diffing these files, and removing necessary ones run `git status`, this will reveal any files that need to be committed.
+1. If these all look fine you can add all of them to your next commit with `git add -A`, else you can add them with `git add [filename]`, else go change the necessary files.
+1. Once satisfied and there are no remaining 'red' files when you run `git status` run `git commit -m '[commit message]'`